zuperman79/WpfUndoAndImmutableModels/README.md

 In this scenario, features announced in C# 9 will be handy:

 1. private setters on the model's properties are used in order to be able to create copies of the model using reflection.
 This is where the record types of C# 9 and the `with` keyword would be useful.
-2. the replication of properties on the view model could be done by source generators.
+1. the replication of properties on the view model could be done by source generators.

-## More:
+## More

 The undo functionality is implemented also in view models that do not have a backing immutable model (like the MainViewModel) and keeps track of property changes.
 Each undoable property change needs to be stated, see the `Dictionary<string, Action<object>> undoableActions`.
 One of the properties of the main view model where undo is implemented is the list of persons: `ImmutableList<PresonViewModel> Persons`.
 Using an immutable list is an elegant way of keeping track of collection changes that eliminates all the messy code associated with implementing a handler for the `OnCollectionChanged` event.